 We are working to have midwifery accepted as part of Nova Scotia's health system and to have midwifery care covered by MSI.

-Yes, we WILL be meeting in July!
-Our next regular board meeting will be held on Sunday, July 6th, 10:30 am, at the South House, 6286 South Street, Halifax, NS.
+Our next board meeting will be our AGM, held on Sunday, November TBA, 10:30 am, at the South House, 6286 South Street, Halifax, NS.
 If you have questions or need directions you can call Catherine at 902 471-1744

 Would you like to listen to an interview on the radio or read the articles in the paper.
 Listen and read...